th-we/deskflow-wiki/Hacking-Guide.md

 # This is a polite and respectful comment.
 # THIS IS A SHOUTY AND DISTRACTING COMMENT

-message(VERBOSE "This is a polite and respectful log line.") message(STATUS "THIS IS AN SHOUTY AND DISTRACTING LOG LINE")
+message(STATUS "This is a polite and respectful log line.") message(STATUS "THIS IS AN SHOUTY AND DISTRACTING LOG LINE")
 ```